About This Drug

 - Talk to your doctor or your nurse before stopping this medication, it should be stopped gradually.
 Depending on the dose and length of treatment, you could experience serious side effects if stopped abruptly (suddenly).

 - Talk to your doctor before receiving any vaccinations during your treatment.
-Vaccinations are not recommended while receiving dexamethasone.
+Some vaccinations are not recommended while receiving dexamethasone.

 How to Take Your Medication